etan18/Obsidian-Notes/Humanities & Social Science/food systems.md

 >
 >Many states have separate laws/policies for cottage industries compared to commercial businesses.
 These regulations, often called "cottage food laws," are designed to create exemptions for small, home-based food producers from the more burdensome requirements of commercial food establishments.
 ##### 3. distributor
 A **distribution center** handles storage (warehouses) and transportation (trucking) and act as a middleman connecting producers with buyers.

+Broadline [[supply chain#distribution|distribution]] is a business model most commonly seen in the food service industry, wherein distributors act as a "one-stop shop" for all food service operators.
+This means they offer fresh produce, frozen food, and even restaurant and cooking supplies.
 In the US, there are three major **broadliners**: Sysco, US Foods, and Performance Food Group (PFG).
 - Food hub: specialized distribution focusing on locally sourced foods.
 Provide "market access" to smaller farmers/producers.

+>[!tip] Redistribution
+>Redistribution is the practice of moving resources from distributors and manufacturers to retailers.
+It is a component specific to food supply chains for fulfilling small, high-cost-to-serve orders, such as to restaurants, institutions, or smaller retailers and wholesalers.
+>
+>At a major scale, the cheapest method of transportation for distributors is to load an entire truckload of a single item---most small retailers don't need that much.
+A redistributor takes these mass quantities of goods and warehouses them to fulfill small-to-midsize orders which may combine, say, half pallets of 50 different items and ship them to the end customer.
 ##### 4. wholesalers/retailers
 Wholesalers or retailers are the consumer-facing outlets, primarily including supermarkets and restaurants that buy goods in mass quantities to sell to consumers.
 These can also include schools, hospitals, or companies that offer cafeteria services, or the food services companies (e.g. Aramark, Sodexo) that are employed by institutions.